Yi-ran-eng/FNO_kernel_byhand/README.md

 i don't add activating factor to this data training networks, and it is the reason why this network cannot be used in model training ,and remember it's normal to find this network can't predict well in many cases.

 to use it well ,add activating factor ,modes,dropout layers and maybe more nerual layers into this code, essetially, transfer this model onto torch or tensorflow.

+__the file predicted_opted is uploaded later, for such features that contain different number ranges with significant differences , it's strongly recommended to use normalization before training, in this code it's normalize_centralize in Initialize.py ,in this way ,the accuracy of prediction is much higher than before__